Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on January 4th, 2021

 What does birth control do to your hormones?

-Birth control can help to regulate your mood by releasing a steady dose of hormones, which would otherwise fluctuate in response to menstruation.
+Birth control can help to regulate your mood by releasing a steady dose of hormones.
+This regulates the hormones which would otherwise fluctuate in response to menstruation.

 What hormones are in birth control pills?